It wouldn’t be summer without a good old-fashioned hot dog! These Chicago Style Hot Dogs are loaded with toppings and fun to eat!

 They are a summer must-have!

-This is the BEST Chicago hot dog recipe because it’s so easy to make and every bite is loaded with flavor.
-The ingredients are simple but these hot dogs taste anything but.
+This is the BEST Chicago hot dog recipe because it’s so easy to make, and every bite is loaded with flavor.
+The ingredients are simple, but these dogs taste anything but.
+They taste like (or taste better than) the real thing you would buy at a hot dog stand.

 What Is A Chicago Style Hot Dog?

-Typically, a Chicago Hot Dog is made up of a steamed all-beef hot dog that is topped with yellow mustard, relish, fresh onions, tomato wedges, pickle spear or slice, sport peppers and a dash of celery salt all served in a poppy seed bun.
+Typically, a Chicago Hot Dog is made up of a steamed all-beef hot dog that is topped with yellow mustard, relish, fresh onions, tomato wedges, pickles, sport peppers and a dash of celery salt all served in a poppy seed bun.
 Some refer to this as “dragged through the garden” (or so I’m told).

 - Yellow Mustard